krlicmuhamed/meni.js/README.md

 , so according to the example given above, when you click tab `home` It will hide all child elements that are in the container and then show your desired child element (view).

+Also, you have to define your default tab by setting `default` attribute in html.

 ### Step 2 - Handle your clicks
 `meni.js` already registers by default all tab click events with jQuery.
 This may not work If you use frameworks that have It's own event handling system (ex.
 Meteor).